 Instructions for international students

-If you applied to the first round for the autumn or spring semester (application deadlines January 15 and August 15), you do not need to reply to your offer at the University Admissions website.
-Further information regarding registration, accommodation, introduction will be sent to you by email.
+If you applied to the first round for the autumn or spring semester (application deadlines January 15 and August 15) and decide to study with us, you do not need to reply to your offer at the University Admissions website.
+Information regarding registration, accommodation, introduction will be sent to you by email.
 Make sure to check the email adress you registered with at University admissions, to not miss any important information.

-If you decide not to attend the course/programme you have been offered a place in, please decline your offer.
+However, if you decide not to attend the course/programme you have been offered a place in, please decline your offer.
 You can do this directly via your account at University Admissions or by sending an email to Halmstad University.
-It’s important to decline your offer as soon as you know you will not be attending, in order for students on the reserve list to get a chance to be admitted.
+It is appreciated if you decline your offer as soon as you know you will not be attending, in order for students on the reserve list to get a chance to be admitted.

 Explaination of "conditionally admitted"

 Students who are required to pay tuition fees will be listed as ’conditionally admitted’ on their admission letter.
 Your status will still be listed as ’conditionally admitted’ even after you’ve paid the tuition fee.
 This is because University Admissions’ computer system cannot record when a student has paid the first installment of their tuition fee to their university.

 Please note: There are other reasons why you may have been conditionally admitted.
 If this is the case, you should receive information regarding what you need to do in order to finalise your acceptance.